 Plot the exact location of your customers and sales reps for an overview of your business.
 By clicking on each pin, you can see key information.
 That can include past purchases, assigned sales representatives or anything else you want to include.

 See where your customers are and find areas where you’re missing out on easy sales.
-Heat maps can provide a wealth of information about sales performance and ZIP code coverage.
+Heat maps can provide a wealth of information about sales performance and territory coverage.
 Choose between hot spot and regional heat maps to fit your needs.

 Optimize your client assignments by checking the proximity of sales personnel to customers in their region.
 Radius maps can also support distribution network analysis, store-to-customer research and territory realignment.